Opening date for Early Bird entries: 13 April 2022 at 9 am AEST

-- Advanced Review Copies (electronic or print) are acceptable for books due to be released between 16 -30 June 2022.
-This file must be the final, published version, not a proof copy or manuscript.
+- Advanced Review Copies (electronic only) are acceptable for books due to be released between 16 -30 June 2022.
+This file must be the final, published version, not a proof copy or manuscript

 - A longlist of 9 books will be announced on 14 September 2022.
 Nominators of the longlisted books will be notified after the judges’ decision and will be required to keep this confidential until such date the HNSA advises it is acceptable to promote the book’s longlisting.
 We regret we are not able to notify entrants who have not been successful.

 - A short list of 3 books will be announced on 28 September 2022.
 Nominators of the shortlisted books will be notified after the judges’ decision and will be required to keep this confidential until such date the HNSA advises it is acceptable to promote the book’s shortlisting.
 Unsuccessful nominators will be notified.

 - If books are longlisted or shortlisted, nominators will be required to provide HNSA with one print copy for publicity purposes.
 Nominators will be notified of the necessary shipping arrangements.